-Enter a DOI, PubMed ID, PMCID, ISBN, arXiv ID, ISSN, or ADS bibcode.
+Enter a DOI, PubMed ID, PMCID, ISBN, arXiv ID, ISSN, ADS bibcode, or paper URL.
 Get a formatted BibTeX entry you can paste into any .bib file or reference manager.
+Convert multiple identifiers at once - paste one per line to generate a complete .bib file.

 One identifier per line.
 We’ll resolve it and return a BibTeX entry.
 Nothing is stored.